CPA Exam Info

 “Our CPA Review program is the most powerful and easy-to-use program out there,” Bisk said.
 “You can use it to develop personalized study plans, chat with America’s leading CPA Review instructors, pinpoint your test-taking strengths and weaknesses and sit for an unlimited number of final exams that are formatted just like the real thing.”

 “There really is no better way to get prepared,” Bisk said.
-“In fact, complete our program, which is available on CD-ROM or via the Internet, and we guarantee you will pass - or we will give you your money back.*”
+“In fact, complete our program, which is available online, and we guarantee you will pass - or we will give you your money back.*”

 The Bisk CPA Review Program has actually broken down passing the CPA Exam into six easy steps: